 The member month projections are based on PIHP business plans, historical trends in Family Care enrollment, and county-specific populations.
-Approximately 6,100 home and community based-waiver enrollees and 1,700 persons on the waiting list for long-term care services are expected to gradually transition into Family Care.
+Approximately 6,600 home and community based-waiver enrollees and 2,100 persons on the waiting list for long-term care services are expected to gradually transition into Family Care.
 The transition periods for counties with existing home and community-based waivers range from one to seven months.
 Persons on a waitlist are assumed to be enrolled evenly over 36 months.
-Roughly 67% of people are assumed to enroll in the Family Care program with the other 33% enrolling in the Self-Directed 1915(c) waiver option.
+In most counties, roughly 67% of people are assumed to enroll in the Family Care program with the other 33% enrolling in the Self-Directed 1915(c) waiver option.
+A selection mix of approximately 50% Family Care and 50% Self-Directed 1915(c) waiver is assumed in Dane County.
 When the program becomes an entitlement in a county beginning in month 37 after program operations begin, historical enrollment shows annual growth rates of approximately 12% in a county's first year of entitlement, 11% in the second, 9% in the third, and 2% thereafter.